 Top 10 website design mistakes to avoid at all costs

-We’ve compiled a list of the top ten most common website design mistakes that we see and how to avoid them to help you succeed in optimizing your digital presence.
+We’ve compiled a list of the top ten most common website design mistakes we see and how to avoid them to help you optimize your business online presence.

 Mistake #1: Slow or unresponsive website

-It’s important that your business’s website is fast and responsive to give your visitors a more positive experience, so they view your brand as trustworthy and reliable.
+Your business’s website should load fast and be responsive to give visitors a positive experience and view your brand as trustworthy and reliable.

-One key way to speed up your website is to optimize any image or graphics on the web pages for faster loading times to improve the user experience and the organic visibility of your page by giving contextual relevance to the images.
+One fundamental way to speed up your website is to optimize any image and graphics on the web pages for faster loading times to improve the user experience and the organic visibility of your page by giving contextual relevance to the images.

-It’s also essential to ensure your website is fully responsive to allow your visitors to easily view your site without zooming or side scrolling.
-This provides for a better overall user experience, meaning lower bounce rates and higher conversion rates.
+It’s also essential to ensure your website is fully responsive to different devices and allows visitors to view your site without zooming or side-scrolling.
+Responsive websites provide a better overall user experience, meaning lower bounce and higher conversion rates.

 Mistake #2: No clear call to action